 Historical data and current information is used to profile the ultimate claims settlement pattern by class of insurance, which is then used in a broad sense to develop an investment policy and strategy.
 However, because a significant portion of the Company's assets relate to its capital rather than liabilities, the value of its interest rate based assets exceeds its interest rate based liabilities.
-As a result, generally, the Company's investment income will move with interest rates over the medium to long-term with short-term interest rate fluctuations creating gains or losses in comprehensive income.
+As a result, generally, the Company's investment income will move with interest rates over the medium to long-term with short-term interest rate fluctuations creating gains or losses in profit or loss.

-At December 31, 2018, a 1% move in interest rates, with all other variables held constant, could impact the market value of interest bearing bond investments by \$767,757 (2017 - \$724,237).
-It would impact the market value of interest bearing bond mutual funds by \$NiI (2017 - \$52,097).
-These changes would be recognized in comprehensive income.
+At December 31, 2019, a 1% move in interest rates, with all other variables held constant, could impact the market value of interest bearing bond investments by \$805,534 (2018 - \$767,757).